-Terry Garmey has fought on behalf of plaintiffs for more than 30 years, and has earned some of the highest awards and accolades in his field.
-Terry is the only lawyer from Maine to be invited to the Inner Circle of Advocates, an organization comprised of the top 100 plaintiff lawyers in the U.S. He was also invited into the prestigious American College of Trial Lawyers, and he was named 2011 Personal Injury Litigator of the Year for Portland, Maine by Best Lawyers.
+Terry Garmey has fought on behalf of plaintiffs for more than 40 years, has earned more 7-figure verdicts of any attorney in the state of Maine, and has received the highest awards and accolades in his field.
+Terry was the first lawyer from Maine to be invited to the Inner Circle of Advocates, an organization comprised of the top 100 plaintiff lawyers in the U.S. He was also invited into the prestigious American College of Trial Lawyers and has repeatedly been named Personal Injury Litigator of the Year for Portland, Maine by Best Lawyers.

-While he appreciates the recognition, Terry has long recognized that plaques and certificates don't define a person.
+While he appreciates the recognition, Terry has long recognized that plaques and certificates don’t define a person.
 Relationships do.
-To understand what motivates Terry, all you have to do is step inside his office in the Old Port district of Portland, Maine.
+To understand what motivates Terry, all you have to do is step inside his office on Monument Square in Portland, Maine.

 “I have Tucker’s picture in my office to remind me of why I do what I do,” Terry says.
 “I promised myself I would never forget that family or Tucker’s life.
 That’s a promise I intend to keep.”